 We adjusted our approach to fair value estimates throughout 2020 in response to the economic uncertainty associated with the spread of the COVID-19 pandemic.
 Our use of Indicative Prices includes assessments of whether a sufficient number of market quotations are available and whether the depth of the markets from which those Indicative Prices were received is sufficient to transact in amounts approximating our positions in such assets without impacting such prices.
 Moreover, these assessments are generally based on 90-day moving averages of our depth and liquidity metrics.
 The 90-day moving average generally counters the effects of intermittent quoting activity observed at month- and quarter-ends, irregular quoting activity that tends to artificially inflate our market depth and liquidity metrics.
 We observed significant declines in market liquidity beginning in the middle of March 2020 and concluded the 90-day moving average was not representative of market conditions given the significant market dislocation during that period.
-Accordingly, we adjusted our depth and liquidity assessment to one based on a 5-day moving average of the metrics in our liquidity assessments as of March 31, 2020, and partially reverted, utilizing 30-day and 60-day moving average, in our June 30, 2020, and September 30, 2020, assessments and throughout 2021 in our quarterly and year-end assessments.
+Accordingly, we adjusted our depth and liquidity assessment to one based on a 5-day moving average of the metrics in our liquidity assessments as of March 31, 2020, and partially reverted, utilizing 30-day and 60-day moving average, in our June 30, 2020, and September 30, 2020, assessments respectively, as liquidity continued to return to the loan market.
+We fully reverted to use of the 90-day moving average in our December 31, 2020 assessments and throughout 2021 in our quarterly and year-end assessments.

 We also adjusted the relative weighting of our Level 3 fair value models during much of 2020.
 Our processes included assessments of the impact of the COVID-19 pandemic on the financial condition, results of operations or cash flows of our portfolio companies.
 Initially, such forward-looking assessments were fragmentary; however as such forward-looking estimates became more reliable, such information was directly incorporated into our fair value models.
 In circumstances in which reliable forward-looking information was unavailable, we considered the market impact on performance-metric multiples and related impact on enterprise values.
 Additionally, management observed a decrease in the historic correlation between market spreads used in our synthetic debt rating method and those used in our reunderwriting analysis.
 These market spreads, though highly correlated before the on set of COVID-19, relate to different segments of the lending market primarily on the basis of borrower size.
 The synthetic debt rating method is based on market spreads for larger borrowers with rated debt, while the reunderwring analysis market spreads are generally used for what are considered middle-market borrowers.
 Management concluded, given the break-down in this relationship, the relative weight given to each of these methods required adjustment to correspond to the market most closely associated with the subject investment.
 Accordingly, we decreased the weighting for the synthetic debt rating method and increased the weighting for the reunderwriting analysis in the current period year, from a weighting of 50/50 to a weighting of 10/90, at March 31, 2020, and partially reverted to generally 25/75 at June 30, 2020.
-We believed the over-weighting to the reunderwriting analysis during this period more accurately captured the market in which these instruments are exchanged.
-By September 30, 2020, we had fully reverted to an equal weighting of these models as we have observed a return, in all significant respects, of the historic correlat
+We believed the overweighting to the reunderwriting analysis during this period more accurately captured the market in which these instruments are exchanged.
+By September 30, 2020, we had fully reverted to an equal weighting of these models as we have observed a return, in all significant respects, of the historic correlative relationship between these markets.
+Our equal weighting of models remained in effect throughout 2021 as markets and market factors remained stable and correlated.